 The Draft EIR improperly "scopes out" numerous environmental impact categories, including "Public Services" impacts related to schools.
 In doing so, the Draft EIR relies on the analysis of Public Services impacts contained in the Initial Study, which in turn tiers off of the analysis of Public Services impacts contained in the City's EIR prepared for its General Plan update (referred to as "ConnectMenlo") in 2016.
-(Draft EIR at 1-2; Initial Study at 3-45.)
+(Draft EIR at 1-2; Initial Study at 3-41.)
 Specifically, the Initial Study states as follows:

-The ConnectMenlo Final EIR determined that any development associated with ConnectMenlo would be subject to payment of development impact fees, which under Senate Bill 50 (SB 50) are deemed to be full and complete mitigation...
-Therefore, because the proposed project would comply with existing regulations prepared to minimize impacts related to schools and would be subject to the mandatory payment of developer impact fees pursuant to SB 50, the proposed project would have a less- than- significant impact related to the need for remodeled or expanded school facilities and no new or more severe impacts would occur beyond those examined in the ConnectMenlo Final EIR.
+The ConnectMenlo Final EIR determined that any development associated with ConnectMenlo would occur incrementally over the 24- year building horizon and would be subject to payment of development impact fees, which under Senate Bill 50 (SB 50) are deemed to be full and complete mitigation...Therefore, because the proposed project would comply with existing regulations prepared to minimize impacts related to schools and would be subject to the mandatory payment of developer impact fees pursuant to SB 50, the proposed project would have a less- than- significant impact related to the need for remodeled or expanded school facilities.

-(Initial Study at 3-45.)
+(Initial Study at 3-41; emphasis added.)

-The ConnectMenlo Draft EIR concluded as follows with regard to development impacts on the District and its facilities:
+As noted by the Initial Study, the ConnectMenlo Draft EIR concluded as follows with regard to development impacts on the District and its facilities: